-Need some extra storage space that doesn’t require commitment to putting holes in the wall?
+Need some extra storage space that doesn’t require a commitment to putting holes in the wall?
 Create this easy, functional, and storable coat and accessory hanger to display hats, scarves, bags, or clothing within easy ready.
 This modern project is easy on the budget and is a great one for renters or those with limited space!

 - 4 Wood dowel rods